c-datculescu/amqp-base/README.md

 **What is the point of offering a bridge between the two implementations?**

 The reasoning is simple: offer a library that does not necessarily require php-amqp extension or php-amqplib.
-So the point in the end is *flwexibility*.
+So the point in the end is *flexibility*.
 In the mean time, since the php-amqp extension does not offer support for a few features present in some of the brokers (like [RabbitMQ](http://www.rabbitmq.com)) we wanted to give the option to use something that offers this support.